InsideWood: Contents

 The database contains categorized anatomical descriptions of wood based on the IAWA List of Microscopic Features for Hardwood and Softwood Identification, complemented by a comprehensive set of photomicrographs.
 As of November 2023, the database contained thousands of wood anatomical descriptions and nearly 66,000 photomicrographs of contemporary woods, along with more than 1,600 descriptions and 2,000 images of fossil woods.
 Its coverage is worldwide.

-Hosted by North Carolina State University Libraries, this digital collection encompasses CITES-listed timber species and other endangered woody plants.
-Its significance lies in aiding wood identification through a multi-entry key, enabling searches based on the presence or absence of IAWA features.
-Additionally, it functions as a virtual reference collection, allowing users to retrieve descriptions and images by searching scientific or common names, or other relevant keywords.
+InsideWood is located at the North Carolina State University Libraries, and includes a collection with CITES-listed timber species and other woody plants.
+It helps the process of wood identification via a multi-entry key, which enables multiple searches, depending upon the presence or absence of specific IAWA features.
+Additionally, all the database functions as a virtual reference collection.
 The whole database contains materials from over 10,000 woody species and 200 plant families.

-Initiator for this wood anatomy database has been the American botanist and wood scientist Elisabeth Wheeler.
+Initiator for this wood anatomy database has been the American botanist and wood scientist, Elisabeth Wheeler, former professor of the NCSU.

 The database contains two distinctive menus for specific anatomical features of modern wood species: